-How many people can we scan in say in a minute, or 10 minutes, or an hour?
+Q. How many people can we scan in say a minute, or 10 minutes, or an hour?

-Depending on which solution, whether an entry solution or a very complex solution, is about $5,200.
-That includes the installation and standup.
-The only requirement would be a high voltage electrical that's needed there.
+The only requirement would be a high-voltage electrical that's needed there.
 That's not something that we do, we can help coordinate it, but that is something that's a requirement.

-What about companies who are requiring people to wear a face mask?
-Is their face is covered, will it still work?
+Q. What about companies who are requiring people to wear a face mask?
+If their face is covered, will it still work?

-Yes, regardless of whether you are using a kiosk or you're using a mass scanning device or a solution.
-The scanning solutions can still do facial recognition through the mask if that's needed.
+Yes, regardless of whether you are using a kiosk or you're using a mass scanning device or solution.
 Even the low-end solution has a feature where you can invoke mask as a requirement.
 If a person isn't wearing a mask, it will actually tell you that they're not wearing a mask.
 They'll get a red alert and can be told to put a mask on.
 But the solution will work even if a person is wearing a mask.

 This goes back to skin temperature and environmental changes.
 This technology is not perfect.
-It is just technology and there is no guarantee that a person who was standing outside for 30 minutes that when they walk in their core body temperature may be high, but their skin temperature maybe a well below any threshold that would be there.
+It is just technology.
+And there is no guarantee that a person who was standing outside for 30 minutes, that when they walk in their core body temperature may be high, but their skin temperature may be well below any threshold that would be there.
 There's no guarantee one way or the other on that one.

 Sure.
 We can tie or repurpose these solutions.
 We can invoke the touchscreen to ultimately become a guest entry solution where somebody can type in their name, and you could tie this to an active directory.
 Scanners can be added to the device to scan QR codes, for meeting invites, etc., so it can be utilized in a multitude of fashions.